TR Register Members Meeting 2026

 • (Enter your name here)

-• I direct my proxy holder to vote in the manner indicated in relation to each resolution, proposal and candidate proposed.
+• I direct my votes to be recorded in the manner indicated in relation to each resolution, proposal and candidate proposed.
+The votes will be cast for the 2026 TR Register Car Club Annual Members Meeting on 29th March.

 Please instruct your vote below.